 Course Name: Introduction to Visual Communication

 IV.
 Learning Objectives

-B. To explain the how media are used in the creation of imaging
+B. Explain the how media are used in the creation of imaging

-E. To produce images that demonstrate mastery of key skills.
+E. Produce images that demonstrate mastery of key skills.

 V. Academic Integrity

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),